Protecting Yourself From Cyber Crime

-Recently, KJ Harrison worked with Canada’s foremost financial services research provider, Strategic Insight (formerly Investor Economics), to publish a white paper on, The New Attitudes and Expectations Among High Net Worth Canadians.
-A top response was cyber security – people felt their increasing reliance on computer networks made them vulnerable.
+KJ Harrison worked with Canada’s foremost financial services research provider, Strategic Insight (formerly Investor Economics), to publish a white paper on, The New Attitudes and Expectations Among High Net Worth Canadians.
+A top response was cybersecurity – people felt their increasing reliance on computer networks made them vulnerable.

 While the typical image of a hacker is a teenager in a hoodie trying to break into networks to steal saleable information, the reality is starkly different.
 Most modern hacking operations are set up like businesses and go far beyond trying to grab credit details with an eye toward scoring a few purchases before the card company shuts them down.
 It could actually include clicking on a link and having your computer completely encrypted, or further still the wiring of funds to an account by accident because somebody was pretending to be someone else.
-This is an incredibly lucrative kind of criminal act.
-A recent FBI report values thefts from network breaches at $5 billion during 2016 alone.
+This is an incredibly lucrative kind of criminal activity.
 The Obama administration announced in 2010 that cybercrime had surpassed the illicit drug trade as the most lucrative crime in the world.

 Cybercrime also has regional footprints.
-Criminal harassment tends to originate in Asia, low-dollar online fraudsters generally operate in West Africa, and high-dollar fraud and politically motivated hacking generally comes out of Eastern Europe.
+Criminal harassment tends to originate in Asia, low-dollar online fraudsters generally operate in West Africa, and high-dollar fraud and politically motivated hacking generally come out of Eastern Europe.

 The majority of cybercriminals are looking for easy targets, note our experts, so a little prevention goes a long way to keep yourself safe.
 The panelists offer these nuts-and-bolts suggestions for avoiding hackers: